kingmudassir/Linear-Equation-Solver-using-LU-Decomposition/README.md

 # Contributing
 If you'd like to contribute to this project, you can:

-Fork the repository
+-Fork the repository
-Create a new branch (git checkout -b feature)
+-Create a new branch (git checkout -b feature)
-Make your changes
+-Make your changes
-Commit your changes (git commit -am 'Add new feature') Push to the branch (git push origin feature)
+-Commit your changes (git commit -am 'Add new feature') -Push to the branch (git push origin feature)
-Create a pull request
+-Create a pull request